 EIS is authorised by the International Baccalaureate (IB) Organisation as an IB World School.
 Our IB programme is divided into the Primary Years Programme (Grades 1–5), the Middle Years Programme (Grades 6–10), and the Diploma Programme (Grades 11–12).
 The IB aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 The IB is world renowned for its high academic standards, commitment to multiculturalism and focus on developing skills that will prepare students for success in future educational endeavours and life in a global world.
 To learn more about the IB, visit www.ibo.org.

-A rich variety of extracurricular activities are offered to allow our students to engage in athletic, cultural and artistic activities in a relaxed and fun atmosphere.
+A rich variety of extracurricular activities are also offered to allow our students to engage in athletic, cultural and artistic activities in a relaxed and fun atmosphere.

 Ikoma Family - From Japan